gitlabhq/gitlabhq/doc/development/frontend.md

 bandwidth bottlenecks and the browser needing to parse more JavaScript.

-In cases where libraries are only used on a few specific pages, we use "Page-specific JavaScript" to prevent the main `application.js` file from becoming unnecessarily large.
+In cases where libraries are only used on a few specific pages, we use "page-specific JavaScript" to prevent the main `application.js` file from becoming unnecessarily large.

 Steps to split page-specific JavaScript from the main `application.js`: